 As Umbraco grows, it gets more complex and adapts to the changing web: more functionality is built in which helps manage the day to day running of the site.
 Some of these can seem quite small but make a big difference in ensuring your site runs smoothly.

 All sites are now expected to be responsive (to show you how important this is, Google even announced they will use 'mobile friendliness' as a ranking factor and have produced a guide for website owners).
-The Grid Editor it will let you plan ‘rows’ with ‘blocks’ which is how the modern ‘responsive’ web works.
+The Grid Editor (block editor as it's now known in Umbraco 9/10) will let you plan ‘rows’ with ‘blocks’ which is how the modern ‘responsive’ web works.

-Without this, in earlier versions of Umbraco, your developer can use other editors such as a Richtext editor, but these aren’t totally friendly to the responsive web and can actually break responsive designs.
+Without this, in earlier versions of Umbraco your developer would have to use other editors such as a Richtext editor, however they are not as user friendly and can break site responsive designs (they allow the user to edit the markup directly!).
 For instance, inserting an image and setting a width and height will often prevent responsiveness working, by preventing the design shrinking down for mobile displays (the image will prevent it collapsing down as it needs).

 Umbraco now also comes with better provisions for handling images and other media but a great number of other useful features which will help your developer be more productive and solve niggly snags quicker, costing you less.
 Without these kinds of features, developers may actually need to build ‘work arounds’ or alternative ways of achieving the same thing, and this can increase development time and cost.

 The newer Umbraco versions include new responsive interfaces which are mobile phone and tablet ready: this means you can update and support your website whilst on the move.

 This may seem like a small benefit, until that one day you have a meeting at the other end of the country, and suddenly realise you also have that important edit that needs making asap!
 Because the Umbraco dashboard is responsive, this also means you can preview your responsive site properly and expect it to look as it should.